-Implement the requirements of the Early Years Foundation Stage statutory guidance (2024) for group and school-based providers or the Early Years Foundation Stage statutory guidance (2024) for childminders.
+Implement the requirements of the Early Years Foundation Stage (EYFS) statutory guidance.

-Create a strong safeguarding culture within the setting where children's welfare is promoted and where timely and appropriate action is taken when necessary to safeguarding children.
+Create a strong safeguarding culture within the setting where children's welfare is promoted and where timely and appropriate action is taken when necessary to safeguard children.

-Follow safer recruitment practices to ensure the suitability of anyone working with children and record the suitability checks undertaken including staff qualifications, identity checks and vetting processes.
+Follow safer recruitment practices and ensure references are obtained before recruitment to ensure the suitability of anyone working with children (refer to EYFS 3:20).
+Providers must also record staff qualifications, identity checks and vetting processes with dates of checks and who obtained the check.